 What we do and how we do it

 Mustard Foods is focused on developing and producing bespoke products for restaurant chains.
-These include: soups, sauces, salsas, chillies, curries, ragus, fillings, dressings, marinades, compounds, seasonings, slow cooked pulses, sous-vide, and slow cooked proteins, in addition to any new items as they are required.
+These include: soups, sauces, salsas, chillies, curries, ragus, fillings, dressings, marinades, compounds, seasonings, slow-cooked pulses, sous-vide and slow cooked proteins, in addition to any new items as they are required

 Some examples of the products we produce:

-Our team produces the highest standards of food for our customers, following rigorous hygiene and safety criteria, coupled with best practices reaching the accreditation of SALSA.
+Our team produces the highest standard of food for our customers, following rigorous hygiene and safety criteria, coupled with best practices reaching the accreditation of SALSA.
 We have a dedicated recipe development team that works closely with clients to ensure recipes are correct, scalable and consistent.
 Our development chefs demonstrate innovation and creativity, but are also able to provide products for our clients’ own specifications or particular concept.
 These can be offered to their customers under their own company name.

 5 reasons restaurant groups across the UK are turning to central production units